1jour1vin

 Le Clocher du Prieuré Haut-Médoc 2018 - 3ème vin

-Le Clocher du Prieuré was born out of a desire to rebuild the former ecclesiastical residence and work new terroirs.
-This cuvée benefits from the Haut-Médoc appellation and receives the same care and attention as the Grand Cru Classé de Prieuré-Lichine in the Margaux appellation.
-With this accessible and charming Gem cuvée, the château continues its history while taking on a new lease of life.
-The 2010 vintage is a beautiful blend of Cabernet Sauvignon (50%), Merlot (30%), and Cabernet Franc (10%).
-The wine is dark red in color with a blackish rim.
-With this accessible and charming Gem cuvée, the château continues its history while taking on a new lease of life.
+Le Clocher du Prieuré was born out of a desire to restore the former clergy residence and to cultivate new vineyards.
+This cuvée bears the Haut-Médoc appellation and benefits from the same care and attention given to the Grand Cru Classé de Prieuré-Lichine in the Margaux appellation.
+With this accessible and charming Gem cuvée, the château continues its legacy while gaining new momentum.

 Buy your Prieuré-Lichine wines at the best price in a private sale!